EDO, CEKP, CELT, CEMT, CTPT, VT

 PEMF therapy for horses accelerates healing and quick recovery from injuries, as well as faster recovery after a long day of work or a hard race.
 It’s used to heal bone fractures and repair cracked hooves.
 Regular use of electromagnetic therapy can improve recovery time for horses by as much as 70%.

-What makes the Centurion Therapulse Blanket unique is its ability to treat the entire body of the horse in one session.
+We also use the Centurion Therapulse Blanket, which is unique in its ability to treat the entire body of the horse in one session.
 The blanket contains 10 coils placed strategically along its length in order to treat the horse as efficiently as possible.

 Cold Compression